projectmesa/mesa/docs/migration_guide.md

 ### Automatic assignment of `unique_id` to Agents
-In Mesa 3.0, the `unique_id` is now automatically assigned to agents upon creation.
-This change simplifies agent initialization and ensures uniqueness of agent identifiers.
+In Mesa 3.0, `unique_id` for agents is now automatically assigned, simplifying agent creation and ensuring unique IDs across all agents in a model.

-_Key changes_
-1. Agent initialization:
-   - Old: `Agent(unique_id, model, ...)`
-   - New: `Agent(model, ...)`
-2. The `Model.next_id()` method is deprecated and will be removed in a future version.
-3. The `Model.current_id` counter now starts at 0 instead of 1.

-_Migration steps_
-1. Update agent creation calls:
+1. Remove `unique_id` from agent initialization:
    ```python
    # Old
    agent = MyAgent(self.next_id(), self, ...)